docker-library/docs/bonita/content.md

 In practice, it is only useful when mounting a volume to the aforementioned directory.
 Default value is *false*.

 ### ACCESSLOGS_PATH
-If `ACCESSLOGS_FILES_ENABLED=true`, this optional environment variable overrides the default path to of the access log file.
+If `ACCESSLOGS_FILES_ENABLED=true`, this optional environment variable overrides the default path to the access log files.
 Default value is */opt/bonita/logs*.

 ### ACCESSLOGS_PATH_APPEND_HOSTNAME